 Maybe a more creative use of the bear logo?
 A bit more personality in the tone of voice?
 Nothing intrusive.
 But it’s definitely missing something.

 Moz Domain Authority - 39

 For a branded (non-retail) site, this is a reasonable score.
-It has a huge amount of links (almost 67k) which seem to be a mix of corporate links (e.g. from news sites and the local NRL club for example) and fan sites.
+It has a huge amount of links (almost 67k) which seem to be a mix of corporate links (e.g. from news sites and the local NRL club) and fan sites.

 Page Speed Index - 63

-Clearly, a better score than the two retailer sites.
+Clearly, a better score than the 2 retailer sites.

-This is due to it being a much simpler site, with less complexity.
+This is due to it being a much simpler site.
 Simpler sites load faster.

 It was green on both First Contentful Paint and First Input Delay, Amber on Cumulative Layout shift and only Red on Largest Contentful Paint.